ThatCoolCoder/foss-rcas/README.md

         - Just have a rpm/torque curve, then throttle directly controls torque proportion and fuel consumption
     - Potentially create a simulation of FPV inteference - we make a raycast from viewing position to camera, and degrade based on how many intersections.
 - Input
-    - Because the input maps are completely stored in toml (even down to what channels exist), if we update the game the names of the channels will not update for people.
-        - Same problem applies to the default values of the channels.
-        - Can potentially code some sort of import process
+    - Make it properly import channels from toml.
     - Add an input debug UI thing
-    - Add a preview for all the inputs so we can check direction etc without flying (requires modifications to SimInput.Manager so it can run with a custom inputmap instead of that in SimSettings.Current)
+    - Add a preview for all the inputs so we can check direction etc without flying (requires poking SimInput.Manager to give it a custom inputmap)
     - move the rest of the input to siminputmanager?
 (EG throw, reset)
-    - Decide which direction the inputs should go in and switch those that go in counterintuitive directions (big breaking change if we don't do it now)
+    - Decide which direction the inputs should go in and switch those that go in counterintuitive directions (big breaking change if we don't do it soon)
     - set the default channel mappings to work on a ps/xbox controller without configuration
     - Can't select a key like enter or space in the key input editor, since they press the close button.
         - The same problem applies to joystick button0